AdaGold/solar-system/README.md

 ## At a Glance

-- Build a model of a solar system to practice classes
+- Build a model of a solar system to practice working with classes
 - Individual, [stage 1](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md#stage-1) project
 - Due before class, <DATE>

-## Intro

-Let's make a planetary system!

-Our customer needs to be able to learn about a solar system.
-By the end of our Solar System project, our customer will be able to interact with the program and choose which pieces of information they can see at a time, specifically by choosing which planet.

-In wave 1, this project will encourage us to work with hard-coded data, which allows our code to be more simple and readable with a small amount of data.
-In wave 2, this project will shift our code away from the hard-coded data and instead to use classes.
-Using classes will allow our code to be more extensible.
-In wave 3, we will use that work from wave 2 to allow a user to interact with the program, view all planets, and create a new planet.

 ## Learning Goals

-- Practice creating custom classes
-- Use a hash to initialize an object
+- Create a class to tie together data and methods
-- Create an object which contains a collection of other objects
+- Create an class which manages a collection of other objects
-- Practice creating instance methods
+- Write code that interacts with classes

 ## Wave 1